franknvk/Sommeliers-and-BERT-Grape-Variety-Classification/README.md

 * keras/tensorflow

 ## Problem Statement
-- Can Sommelier reviews be used as predictive features for a multiclass classification model to distinguish specific grape varieties as a means to educate those new to wine learn and grow as a wine consumer?
+- Can Sommelier reviews be used as predictive features for a multiclass classification model to distinguish specific grape varieties as a means to educate those new to wine and facilitate growth as a wine consumer?

 ## Data Dictionary